bitrise-io/devcenter/_articles/en/monitoring/analyzing-your-app-s-data-with-trace.md

 - trace
 - ios
 - android
-title: Analyzing your app's data with Trace
+title: Analyzing your app's performance with Trace
 redirect_from: []
 summary: Once you have the Trace SDK installed in your app, Bitrise's Trace add-on will provide real time monitoring for your app's performance across its entire install